saildot4k/saildot4k.github.io/docs/crystal-chips/cc-install.md

 !!! soldering "Crystal Chip 1.0 Install Note"

     Crystal Chip 1.0 may use these diagrams for v9 and later.
-[Otherwise reference the 1.0 diagrams here.](https://ps2modchiptutorials.com/cyrstal-chips/cc10-install/)
+[Otherwise reference the 1.0 diagrams here.](cc10-install.md)

-    HOWEVER the 1.0 does NOT use the TO (Tray Open) on v9 PS2s or later, and does NOT use the HA point for any install.
+    CC 1.0 does NOT use the TO (Tray Open) on v9 PS2s or later, and does NOT use the HA point for any install.

     !!! soldering "SD point confusion"